Edwards Lifesciences

-Edwards Lifesciences Corporation is an American medical technology company headquartered in Irvine, California, specializing in artificial heart valves and hemodynamic monitoring.
-It developed the Sapien transcatheter aortic heart valve made of cow tissue within a balloon-expandable, cobalt-chromium frame, deployed via catheter.
-The company has manufacturing facilities at the Irvine headquarters, as well as in Draper, Utah; Costa Rica; the Dominican Republic; Puerto Rico; and Singapore; and is building a new facility completed in 2021 in Limerick, Ireland.
+Edwards Lifesciences Corporation is an American medical technology company headquartered in Irvine, California, specializing in tissue heart valves and transcatheter technologies for the treatment of structural heart disease.
+The company has manufacturing facilities at the Irvine headquarters, as well as in Draper, Utah; Costa Rica; Singapore; and Limerick, Ireland.
+The company is also constructing a manufacturing plant in Moncada, near Valencia, Spain, with a €150 million investment.
+Production is scheduled to begin in 2027.

 History

+The Starr-Edwards caged ball valve.

-The Edwards Lifesciences Foundation was originally founded by electrical engineer Miles "Lowell" Edwards in 1958, a graduate of Oregon State University.
+Edwards Lifesciences was originally founded by electrical engineer Miles "Lowell" Edwards in 1958, a graduate of Oregon State University.
 Edwards invented the first medically proven and adopted artificial heart valve.
 Dr. Albert Starr, a surgeon at the Oregon Health and Sciences University, is credited as the first to successfully implant the Starr-Edwards mitral valve in a patient in 1960.
-As a result of the successful heart implant, Edwards established his foundation in Santa Ana, California the same year to continue his research in pulmonary devices.
+As a result of the successful heart implant, Edwards established manufacturing in Santa Ana, California the same year to continue his research in pulmonary devices.

-Edward's valves are still in operation today.
+Edwards' valves are still in operation today.
 An early patient lived a record 48 years with the implant before requiring a replacement.

 Edwards was acquired by Baxter in 1985.
 It was spun off from Baxter in 2000.

 In 2017, Edwards completed the acquisition of Valtech Cardio for $340 million.
 Also in 2017, Edwards acquired Harpoon Medical of Baltimore, Maryland for $100 million.
 Harpoon, founded in 2013, developed a minimally invasive heart surgery product for mitral valve repair to treat degenerative mitral regurgitation.
 At the time of the acquisition, the product was not available on any market.

 On April 18, 2019, Edwards completed the acquisition of CAS Medical Systems of Branford, Connecticut for ~$100 million.

 Edwards Sapien 3 and Sapien 3 Ultra Transcatheter Heart Valve systems were FDA-approved for the treatment of patients at low risk for death or major complications associated with open-heart surgery on August 16, 2019.
 These products are used to treat patients with severe aortic stenosis without utilizing open-heart surgery.

-In 2020, Edwards co-sponsored the Virtual ISPOR-FDA Summit centred on patient preference information in medical device regulatory decisions.
+In 2020, Edwards co-sponsored the Virtual ISPOR-FDA Summit centered on patient preference information in medical device regulatory decisions.